artem-frolov/yii-sass/README.md

         'forceCompilation' => false,

         // Turn on/off overwriting of already compiled CSS files.
-        // Will be ignored if $this->forceCompilation is true.
+        // Will be ignored if "forceCompilation" parameter's value is true.
+        //
         // True value means that compiled CSS file will be overwriten
         // if the source SCSS file or related imported files have
         // been changed after previous compilation.
+        //
         // False value means that compilation will be done only if
-        // output CSS file doesn't exist.
+        // an output CSS file doesn't exist.
+        //
         // Defaults to true
         'allowOverwrite' => true,